 The city has always been an important crossing point of the Yangzi (the first bridge 5,108 feet [1,557 meters] long was built as late as 1968).
 It is strategically situated on a narrow portion of the Yangzi before it flows into its estuary.
 Nanjing became the country's capital back in early Ming dynasty times hence its name which means southern capital.
 Under Qing rule the original province called 'Nanzhili' was split into modern Jiangsu and Anhui.
 Later on Nanjing (then known abroad as Nanking WG) was the capital of Hong Xiquan's Taiping Rebellion and there is a museum in the city telling the story of the rebellion.
 Sun Yatsen chose Nanjing as his Republican Capital of China in 1912; it remained the key city in China up until the Japanese occupation of the city in 1937 which resulted in the infamous Nanjing Massacre ➚.
 Although 5,000 years of history can be traced in the city, it has been so scarred by invasion (the Manchu conquest; Taiping Rebellion) and natural disasters that not much of the ancient city remains.
 Some traces of its prosperity during Ming times are still visible including the vast city wall 21 miles [34 kms] long; 52 feet [16 meters] high (the longest ever built in the world).
 Emperor Zhu Yuanzhang the founder of the Ming dynasty has his mausoleum at Xiaoling complete with the traditional Sacred Way lined with stone animals and officials.
 At the foundation of his dynasty the city was China's capital and a Forbidden City was constructed to be rebuilt later on a grander scale at Beijing.
 Nearby is the mausoleum ➚ of Sun Yatsen (Zhongshanling).
 Lake Xuanwu north of the city has a busy and attractive park.
 The Purple Mountains or Zijin Shan ➚ are just east of the city, the mountains have been called the ‘Circling dragon’ above the city which represents the ‘Crouching tiger’ giving the siting of the city very auspicious Feng Shui.
 The Purple mountains offer pleasant relief from the summer heat of the city, as together with Chongqing and Wuhan, Nanjing makes up the 'three furnaces' of China.
 On the top of the hills is an ancient astronomical observatory ➚ where many comets were cataloged.

 Suzhou contributes the 'su' part of Jiangsu's name.
 Dating back 2,500 years, it is a city with many canals and gardens.
 Laid out in a neat grid it has six gateways.
 Its famous 150 gardens were once owned by wealthy private families.
-One of the oldest and most famous is Canglangting ➚ (Pavilion of the surging waves) built in the Song dynasty by scholar Su Zimei.
+One of the oldest and most famous is Canglangting ➚ (Pavilion of the Surging Waves) built in the Song dynasty by scholar Su Zimei.
 Zhouzhengyuan ➚ (Garden of the humble administrator) is the largest garden built during the Ming dynasty.
+The classical gardens were put on the World Heritage list in 1997 as masterpieces of Chinese landscape design.
 The natural style of Chinese gardens had a great impact on garden design in Europe.
 The gardens often contain sculptures and bizarre rock formations.
 Suzhou has been dubbed the 'Venice of the Orient' with its many canals and waterways.
 Suzhou also has an impressive museum of Opera and Theater ➚.
-Nearby is Pan Men ➚ with a modern scenic area with many examples of Suzhou's heritage.
+Nearby is Pan Men ➚ landmark with a modern scenic area with many examples of Suzhou's heritage.
 Both Wuxi and Suzhou are cities whose long prosperity goes back to the production of silk, the original luxury textile.

 When tin mining had exhausted all the deposits in the area, the city of Wuxi was given its present name, which means without tin.
 Jasmine tea is produced in this area.
 In both Suzhou and Wuxi, the canals, gardens, and bridges over them feature significantly.
 Kunqu Opera, China's oldest traditional opera is performed here.